Synchronicity89/ChessNode/readme.md

 This layout keeps the C++ core clean, testable, and toolchain-agnostic while allowing the browser UI to orchestrate and experiment with engine composition entirely client-side.

+### Building

+See BUILDING.md for cross-platform native and WebAssembly build instructions using CMake (recommended) or a portable Makefile for Unix-like systems.
+No platform-specific scripts are required.

 ---

 ## The Chess Play Interface (index.html)